 Two kids find a cop car and take it on a joyride.
 What they don’t know is that the cop car belongs to crooked cop Kevin Bacon and he’s left a body in the trunk.
-If the set up isn’t enough to get you on board, know that Kevin Bacon is in top form as the crooked cop and has a pretty fantastic monologue in the middle.
-The two kids at the centre of the story are pretty fantastic as well, playing exactly the two kinds of kids that fall in together and get into trouble together.
+If the set-up isn’t enough to get you onboard, know that Kevin Bacon is in top form as the crooked cop and has a pretty fantastic monologue in the middle.
+The two kids at the centre of the story are pretty fantastic, playing exactly the two kinds of kids that fall in together and get into trouble together.
 It’s challenging and energetic and dark and a hell of a ride.

-People complain that there aren’t any movie for adults anymore but Spotlight is exactly that.
-The true story of the journalists who uncovered not only the sexual abuse of children by priests in the Boston area but the systemic complicity of almost the entire city, spotlight doesn’t proceed at a breakneck pace or feature much in the way of shocking character background, it’s just a straight up story of a group of professionals doing their job to expose a problem in the face of a community that would rather ignore it.
-The story itself manages to be shocking as well despite being one we can remember from the news.
+People complain that there aren’t any movies for adults anymore, but Spotlight is precisely that: The true story of the journalists who uncovered not only the sexual abuse of children by priests in the Boston area but the systemic complicity of almost the entire city.
+Spotlight doesn’t proceed at a breakneck pace or feature much in the way of shocking character background; it’s just a straight-up story of a group of professionals doing their job to expose a problem in the face of a community that would rather ignore it.
+The story itself manages to be shocking despite being one we can remember from the news.

 Not a ghost story (as was advertised) but rather a story with ghosts in it.
-Guillermo del Toro transports us to a dark, gothic mansion which is as much a character in the story as the humans are, and a trio of humans whose pasts are as haunted as the mansion is.
-It’s easy to see that this gothic love story wouldn’t do so well when it was being advertised as a horror film –I wonder why studios market films so weirdly sometimes– but the film we got was better than the one we were being sold.
-Tom Hiddleston and Mia Wasikowska are both great but the film is worth seeing for Jessica Chastain, whose performance is over the top crazy gold.
-Pair all of this with settings and costumes literally dripping with detail and you have yourself a real winner.
+Guillermo del Toro transports us to a dark, gothic mansion that is as much a character in the story as humans and a trio of humans whose pasts are as haunted as the estate is.
+It’s easy to see that this gothic love story wouldn’t do so well when it was being advertised as a horror film –I wonder why studios market films so weirdly sometimes– but the movie we got was better than the one we were being sold.
+Tom Hiddleston and Mia Wasikowska are both great, but the film is worth seeing for Jessica Chastain, whose performance is over the top crazy gold.
+Pair all of this with settings and costumes literally dripping with detail, and you have yourself a real winner.

-As if a look inside the mind of a child isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and that emotions place in you life.
-It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game telling unique and original stories.
+As if a look inside a child’s mind isn’t a brilliant enough idea, Inside Out is a wonderfully told story about sadness and that emotions place in your life.
+It’ll make you laugh, and it’ll make you cry, and it proves that Pixar is at the top of their game, telling unique and original stories.
 Also, bonus points for the perfect casting of Richard Kind.

 What We Do In The Shadows